tfunck/minc_keras/README.md

 ## Goals

-1) Test different network architectures
+1) Find optimal network architecture
-2) Test different features (e.g., full 3D volumes, 2D slices, 1D profiles)
+2) Evaluate different features (e.g., full 3D volumes, 2D slices, 1D profiles)
-3) Does network generalize to radiotracers on which it has not been trained?
+3) Determine if network generalizes to radiotracers on which it has not been trained
-4) Does training on MRI as well as PET help?
+4) Determine if training on MRI as well as PET helps improve performance